sqlcipher/sqlcipher/README.md

 ## Contributions

 We welcome contributions, to contribute to SQLCipher, a [contributor agreement](https://www.zetetic.net/contributions/) needs to be submitted.
-All submissions should be based on the =prerelease= branch.
+All submissions should be based on the `prerelease` branch.

 ## Compiling